David Brown Ltd.

-David Brown Santasalo, formerly David Brown Engineering, is an English engineering company, principally engaged in the manufacture of gears and gearboxes.
+David Brown Santasalo, formerly David Brown Engineering, is a British engineering company, principally engaged in the manufacture of gears and gearboxes.
 Their major gear manufacturing plant is in Swan Lane, Lockwood, Huddersfield, adjacent to Lockwood railway station.
 It is named after the company's founder, David Brown, though it is more closely associated with his grandson, Sir David Brown (1904–1993).

 History

 David Brown

 Founded in 1860 as a pattern manufacturing company, by 1873 David Brown had begun to concentrate on gear systems and by 1898 was specialising in machine-cut gears.

 The company moved in 1902 to Park Works, Huddersfield, where the firm is based today.

 David Brown & Sons, Huddersfield (the Huddersfield group)

-When David Brown died in 1903, his sons Percy and Frank took over and began the manufacture of gears, complete gear units, gear cutting machines, tools and equipment, bearings and shafts and worm drive gears.
-Its foundry makes steel and non-ferrous castings.
+When David Brown died in 1901, his sons Percy and Frank took over and began the manufacture of gears, complete gear units, gear cutting machines, tools and equipment, bearings and shafts and worm drive gears.
+The foundry made steel and non-ferrous castings.

-Including motor vehicles, aircraft, ships as well as a wide range of British industry.